 Fairtrade is about better prices, decent working conditions, local sustainability, and fair terms of trade for farmers and workers in the developing world.
 We are proud to be a Fairtrade Church, which means using Fairtrade products wherever we can, and encouraging our members and building users to do the same.
+We also hold Fairtrade sales from time to time, and mark Fairtrade Fortnight every year with a special focus in services and our Fairtrade Funfair.
 You can learn more about Fairtrade here, and shop Fairtrade locally by visiting Just Fair Trade.

-It is impossibly to ignore the reality of the climate crisis, which is already having alarming effects around the world.
+It is impossible to ignore the reality of the climate crisis, which is already having alarming effects around the world.
 We are called to be good stewards of creation, and we need to take that responsibility seriously, as individuals and as communities.
 Members of the church have attended local and national climate events, and we have started to make more environmentally conscious decisions as a church body.
-We will be holding a Climate Sunday service later in the year, and will be working towards an environmental charter.
+In September 2021, we joined churches across the country in holding a Climate Sunday service, and enjoyed welcoming local eco groups as part of our Great Big Green Harvest Festival.

 Charities we support